Archetypes

 - LordKnightmon X-Antibody, trashbox variant (M)

 By using a bunch of generic purple goodstuff, skip the entire buildup and turbo straight into LKX, then unga bunga.
-People dislike this one a lot for being boring as hell and falling over in a stiff breeze, and it's very rarely played, but due to being highroll-friendly it was popular in best of 1 formats when it came out.
+People dislike this one a lot for being boring as hell and falling over in a stiff breeze, and it's very rarely played, but due to being highroll-friendly it was popular in best of 1 formats when it came out and sees a slight resurgence every time the trashbox is updated.

 - Dorbickmon (R)